codeforbtv/docs/local-cloud-proposal.md

 During phase 1:
 * Only non-critical applications will be deployed
-* No email applications will be deployed (e.g. SMTP, CRM, mailing lists)
+* No email applications will be allowed (e.g. SMTP, CRM, mailing lists)
 * Only Infrastructure as a Service (IaaS) will be provided (i.e. no PaaS layer)